Chagas disease (American trypanosomiasis)

 - Blood screening is vital to prevent infection through transfusion and organ transplantation.

 Chagas disease, also known as American trypanosomiasis, is a potentially life-threatening illness caused by the protozoan parasite, Trypanosoma cruzi (T. cruzi).
-It is found mainly in endemic areas of 21 Latin American countries1, where it is mostly transmitted to humans by the faeces of triatomine bugs, known as 'kissing bugs' , among other names, depending on the geographical area.
+It is found mainly in endemic areas of 21 Latin American countries1, where it is mostly vector-borne transmitted to humans by contact with faeces of triatomine bugs, known as 'kissing bugs', among other names, depending on the geographical area.

 About 7 million to 8 million people are estimated to be infected worldwide, mostly in Latin America where Chagas disease is endemic.
 The cost of treatment for Chagas disease remains substantial.
-In Colombia alone, the annual cost of medical care for all patients with the disease has been estimated to be about US$ 267 million.
+In Colombia alone, the annual cost of medical care for all patients with the disease was estimated to be about US$ 267 million in 2008.
 Spraying insecticide to control vectors would cost nearly US$ 5 million annually.

 Signs and symptoms